 find out more on our blog: Tips for Introducing Babies to Solid Foods.

-Steaming: Retains the most nutrients, ideal for veggies like carrots, broccoli, and zucchini.
+Steaming: Retains the most nutrients, ideal for veggies like carrots, broccoli, green beans, spinach, and zucchini.

 Baking: Perfect for fruits like apples and pears, bringing out their natural sweetness.

 Pureeing: After cooking, puree the food to a smooth consistency for younger babies.
-Add water, breast milk, or formula to achieve the desired texture.
+Add water, breast milk, or formula to achieve the desired texture appropriate for age.

 Try our recipe for Chicken, Carrot, and Nut Puree.